Real Estate School-Based Traineeships (SBAT NSW)

 • Online learning resources and assessment

-To be eligible for a school-based traineeship you must:
+To be eligible for a school-based apprenticeship or traineeship you must:

 1. Be a full-time student, enrolled in senior secondary school studies